woodstone121/DeepCore/_posts/2017-05-01-Measuring_Performance_part2.md

 SHOW PICTURE

 Any red stripey areas left over are bad, beacuse they mean the model missed something.
-Let's start with airplanes.gbdxm, the model we distrubute on the [DeepCore website](who you callin a dead link?).
+Let's start with airplanes.gbdxm, the model we distrubute on the [DeepCore website](https://digitalglobe.github.io/DeepCore/index.html#five).
 This is an AlexNet model that was trained on (again) pain-stakingly hand-collected screenshots.

 SHOW PICTURE

 Now let's score this prediction.
 I wrote a simple script to count the number of true positives, false positives, and false negatives.
+Geopandas makes this pretty easy.

 ```
 import geopandas as gpd